 Interdisciplinary & International.

-Besides literature, I have worked in film, painting, photography, heritage, theatre and ArtScience.
+Besides literature, I have worked in film, visual arts, heritage, theatre and ArtScience.
 There is a lot to learn from other disciplines and there are a lot of opportunities in cross-overs.
-I have managed many international projects and will take any opportunity to further broaden my scope across borders.
+I have managed multiple international projects and will take any opportunity to further broaden my scope across borders.

 Photo by Ronin de Goede © 2019